pypa/pip/docs/html/development/getting-started.rst

     $ tox -e py36

-Generally it takes long time to run tests.
-You can run tests in parallel, run:
+Generally, it takes long time to run pip's test suite.
+To run tests in parallel, which is faster, run:

 .. code-block:: console